csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

 ```

 We still need to pass in the reference start `.mark()` via the `start:`
 property.
-Our end marker, if omitted, defaults to right now—when the
+Our end marker, if omitted, defaults to right now — when the
-`.measure()` is being called—or can be provided explicitly via `end:`.
+`.measure()` is being called — or can be provided explicitly via `end:`.
 The
 `track` property is mandatory, and this forms our minimum viable `.measure()`.
 Note that we don’t need to supply the `dataType` property as its omission
 defaults to `dataType: 'track-entry'`, which is exactly what we need.
 Let’s see